shoefer/shoefer.github.io/_posts/2015-07-19-why-no-formulas.markdown

 If you don't care about math anyway, you can skip this post and start reading about [data](/intuds/2015/07/19/data-numbers-representations.html).

 I do not have anything against formulas.
 Quite the contrary: mathematical formalisms are a fantastic way to condense and sort out the necessary ingredients of a method.
 Without formalism, we could not program a computer to operationalize any method.
-Think of a formula as an abstract and very detailed cooking recipe.
-Only while writing all of it down, including the ingredients and in which way they are combined, you will realize such things as "Oh I forgot to add the tomatoes to the recipe".
-In a similar way a formula helps you to structure and bullet-proof the concept or method that you have in mind.
+Think of a formula as a packing list for your camping trip.
+It has to be complete and all the things you need have to be on it, and you only on site you might realize if you did something wrong ("Oh no, I forgot to bring my [hiking heels](http://consumerist.com/2010/11/29/go-hiking-in-style-with-these-teva-high-heels/)").
+In a similar way a formula has to contain everything required to describe your mathematical concept or method, and only when applying it / executing your method you realize whether something in your mathematical description is wrong or missing.

 However, I find formulas a very bad way to understand things.
 I see three main reasons for that.